tankala/learn-pip-trends/_gettingstarted/matplotlib-pyplot.md

 ```

 Chart -

 <center>
 <img src="../assets/images/articles/matplotlib/Example-5-Pie-Chart.png" alt="Example-5:Pie Chart with exploded slices" style="width: 50%; margin: 10px">
 </center>

 ## Customizing the Plot

 Data Visualization demands much more from a graph/plot.
 The graph or plot should have a proper title, X and Y limits defined, labels, legends etc. All this makes understanding the plot and taking the decisions easier.

 ### Adding a title

-To add a title to your plot, you can use the ```plt.title()``` function.
+To add a title to your plot, you can use the `title()` function.
 The general syntax of the function is

 ```
 <matplotlib.pyplot>.title(<title string>)
 ```

 Example -

 ```python
 import matplotlib.pyplot as plt